statamic/rainforest/README.md

 - Setup a fresh Statamic install
 - Unzip the Rainforest package
 - Replace the contents of `site` with those from the package
+- Run `php please addons:refresh` or Refresh the Addons from the Control Panel

 **Integrating into an existing site**